REALTORS® are hard at work every day protecting your interests at the State Capitol. CAR’s Political Advocacy team:

 CARPAC members are charged with managing and distributing RPAC funds for local and state candidates and issues, supporting grassroots and lobbying efforts, and educating REALTOR® members on matters of public policy.
 Members are appointed by the CAR President.

-2016 Chair: David DeElena, Aurora Association of REALTORS®
+2019 Chair: Sunny Banka, Aurora Association of REALTORS®

 FPC’s work directly with NAR’s Legislative team in Washington DC as a liaison to the Colorado Congressional Delegation.
 FPC’s are responsible for relaying the REALTOR® position on specific legislation and activating Calls-for-Action issued by NAR.
 Members are appointed by NAR.